neemzy/patchwork/README.md

 }
 ```

-You can also create your own entity controllers by extending the abstract class itself (e.g. if you need a `RSSController` or something among these lines).
+Finally, you can also create your own entity controllers by extending the abstract class itself (e.g. if you need a `RSSController` or something among these lines).

-#### `FrontController`

-The `FrontController` class binds some basic routes to the app's root :

-- `/` : renders the `app/views/front/partials/home.twig` template
-- `/robots.txt` : renders a basic `robots.txt` file depending on the environment
-- `/admin` : redirects the user to the route defined in the `app/config/settings/common.yml` file (at `admin.root`)

 ### Third-party packages